sigmaSd/IRust/crates/irust/README.md

 **::** => run a shell command, example `::ls`

-You can use arrow keys to cycle through commands history
+You can use arrow keys to cycle through commands history.

-You can disable all colors by setting `NO_COLOR` env variable
+You can disable all colors by setting `NO_COLOR` env variable.

+To enable completion with tab via rust-analyzer, set `enable_racer` to true in the config.

 ## Keybindings